| John Bosman | 1,100 words

 Short answer

 Do You Need General Liability Insurance?
-A Real is best understood as a decision guide: use it to identify the main coverage issue, the likely blind spot, and the next question to ask before you rely on a policy, quote, or renewal assumption.
+A Real-World Guide is best understood as a decision guide: use it to identify the main coverage issue, the likely blind spot, and the next question to ask before you rely on a policy, quote, or renewal assumption.

 Reader checkpoint